A Survey on XAI for 5G and Beyond Security: Technical Aspects, Challenges and Research Directions: Introduction

-Physical attacks, eavesdropping, and authentication and authorization issues plagued the wireless communication technologies from 1G to 3G.
+Physical attacks, eavesdropping, and authentication and authorization issues plagued wireless communication technologies from 1G to 3G.
 It now includes more complicated attacks and tougher assailants.
 Many security improvements came to fruition with 4G.
 However, with the larger landscape of connectivity points, an increase in the potential for security loopholes is inevitable.
 For example, the 4G core network is vulnerable to DoS attacks \cite{paolini2012wireless}.
-Spam over Internet Telephony (SPIT); which is spam for VoIP, spoofing; where an attacker misdirects the users with fraudulent data, and SIP registration hijacking; where IP packet headers are replaced with attacker's ones; are some of the possible threats in 4G \cite{park2007survey}.
+Spam over Internet Telephony (SPIT), which is spam for VoIP, spoofing, where an attacker misdirects the users with fraudulent data, and SIP registration hijacking, where IP packet headers are replaced with attacker's ones, are some of the possible threats 4G \cite{park2007survey}.
 These attacks have morphed into \gls{SDN}, \gls{NFV} and cloud computing in the 5G.
 Insecure \gls{SDN} features include OpenFlow, centralized network administration (prone to DoS attacks), core and backhaul, edge device vulnerabilities, and open APIs \cite{liyanage2016opportunities, liyanage2018comprehensive}.
-Research communities are starting to focus on security vulnerabilities in B5G communication using advanced networking, \gls{AI}/\gls{ML}, and linked intelligence technologies that power the B5G vision.
-On top of the unsolved security issues brought forward from the previous generations, these new technologies open B5G networks to a whole new threat surface as never seen before.
+Research communities are starting to focus on security vulnerabilities in 5G communication using advanced networking, \gls{AI}/\gls{ML}, and linked intelligence technologies that power the B5G vision.
+On top of the unsolved security issues brought forward by previous generations, these new technologies open 5G and beyond networks to a whole new threat surface that has never been seen before.
 Nevertheless, the overall success of B5G ultimately depends on how well AI and 6G cooperate in the future \cite{schneier2018artificial}.

-The inclusion of AI changes the threat landscape and constraints on potential applications even before they see the light of day.
-The at-risk complex systems include smart CPSs (SCPSs).
-SCPSs are advanced CPS systems that are increasingly linked through technologies like the \gls{IoT}, \gls{AI}, wireless sensor networks (WSNs), and cloud computing to enable a variety of unique services and applications \cite{kaloudi2020ai}.
-Since SCPSs are interwoven with various domains, a single vulnerability can cause catastrophic failures (Butterfly effect).
-This characteristic of SCPSs can result in larger-scale attacks, unlike those we have seen before 5G.
+AI changes the threat landscape and constraints on potential applications before they see the light of day.
+The at-risk complex systems include smart \gls{CPS} (SCPSs).
+It is important to note that the interconnectivity of SCPSs is rapidly increasing with the aid of \gls{IoT}, \gls{AI}, Wireless Sensor Networks (WSNs), and cloud computing.
+This interconnectivity is the backbone for a vast array of services and applications in the 5G and beyond\cite{kaloudi2020ai}.
+A single vulnerability in SCPSs can cause catastrophic failures (Butterfly effect) due to their intertwined nature.
+This characteristic of SCPSs could give rise to larger-scale attacks, unlike those observed before the advent of 5G.

 As a consequence, all interconnected devices and users stand at risk.
 Even though research on AI to protect against cyber threats has been ongoing for many years \cite{li2017machine, marino2018adversarial}, it is still unclear how to ensure the security of networks with AI integrated into their core operations.
 A significant drawback in AI security has derived from the black-box nature of those systems in one way or the other.
 Therefore, maintaining accountable and trustworthy AI in this regard is highly important.